Shopify/babel-plugin-add-header-comment/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 Will add a comment to the start of the transpiled code.
+For instance could be used:
+- to add in license info
+- add in version numbers to builds
+- etc.

 ## Usage